garlick/usb-blinkenlights/README.md

 Blinking Light Unit (BLU) for front of a Raspberry Pi that plugs into the upper right USB port and covers the whole USB area.
 This is visual bling for a Pi cluster.
-The idea is that cluster system software or user code displays some pattern on each Pi that collective give some useful feedback on system status or parallel program progress.
+The idea is that cluster system software or user code displays some pattern on each Pi, so that collectively the displays give insight on system status or parallel program progress.

 This first prototype uses the
 [teensy 3.2](https://www.pjrc.com/store/teensy32.html)